jjsimonAB/mctek-test/README.md

 ## List

->**note**: the first time run the script twice, the first time the script is gonna fetch the data to the redis container.
+>**note**: the first time run the script twice, the first time the script is gonna populate redis with data.

 To list the previuously created list use: